mpwalsh8/wpgform/readme.txt

 = Can I change the math operator the CAPTCHA is based on? = Not at this time.

+= How do specify which fields go in which columns when splitting a form across multiple columns? = This isn't possible.
+The process of splitting the form into columns is automatic and will try to balance the colummn content.
+You can rearrange the fields on the Google side to have some affect on their placement but there isn't any control over the exact column layout or where splits are inserted.

 == CSS ==